The 2018 NorthWest Luci Award

-- June 2nd at ETX – Semi-finalists will be given table space at ETX to present their games.
-Judges and the public will be invited to play the prototypes.
+- June 2nd at Digipen – Semi-finalists will be given space and a time slot to present their games to the final round judges.
+Finalists will be announced.

-- June 3rd at ETX – Finalists will participate in a live arena event at ETX.
-Winners will be announced.
+- June 3rd at Digipen – Finalists will participate in an Arena event, and the winners will be announced.

 RULES and restrictions

-Only board, card and dice games are eligible.
-No RPGs.
-No videogames.
+Only tabletop board, card and dice games are eligible.
+Sorry, no RPGs, traditional wargames or video games.

 Only newly developed games are eligible.
-The game cannot be under consideration by any company at the time of submission.
-These games must not be publicly available through any retail, crowd-funding or print-on-demand markets for the duration of the contest.
-If your game has been available for purchase for any purpose other than prototype creation, then it isn’t eligible.
+Games must not be publicly available through any retail, crowd-funding, or print-on-demand market.
+If your game has been available for purchase for any purpose other than prototyping, then it isn’t eligible.

 Designs must be original works that do not infringe on any intellectual property.
 Game designs should be complete and well playtested before being submitted.
 Rules and prototypes do not need to have fancy art, but they should be clear and readable.